We no longer test video cameras. For more CHOICE recommendations, check out our top 50 product reviews.

 Which recording format?

-When it comes to recording formats, there are now two options:
+When it comes to recording formats, there are really only two options:

 - removable memory

 - internal flash memory.

 Tape is no longer an option and hard drives are becoming less common due to durability issues and the higher capacity and more affordable flash memory.
 DVD media was used for a short time but turned out to be a dead end.